mgechev/revive/README.md

 sys     0m3.262s
 ```

-Keep in mind that if you use rules which require type checking, the performance may drop to 2x faster than `golint`:
+Keep in mind that if you use rules that require type checking, the performance may drop to 2x faster than `golint`:

 ```shell
 # type checking enabled